giacecco/bbsub/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Please take into account that bbsub is a wrapper to get_iplayer, and when using bbsub you should consider the implication of using get_iplayer in the first place.
+Please take into account that bbsub is a wrapper to get_iplayer, and when using bbsub you should consider the implications of using get_iplayer in the first place and respect the content providers’ wishes and fair-use legislation in your jurisdiction.

 The picture is courtesy of [Charlie Swinbourne.com's blog](http://charlieswinbourne.com/2011/10/18/attacking-the-bbc-on-live-subtitles-doesnt-do-deaf-people-any-favours/).